LogoLogo

 Audio & SFX

 Music and sound effects are a key piece to any enjoyable game.
-The Audio class allows you to create and control playback of both ambient and spatial music and sound effects seamlessly within your game.
+The allows you to create and control playback of both ambient and spatial music and sound effects seamlessly within your game.

 Playing Ambient Audio